 How to Grow Lavender Herb

 Lavender is an aromatic herb.
-It's grown for it's scent.
-Gardeners love to grow Lavender for both its sweet scent and it's attractive flowers.
+It's grown for it's scent, as a flower, and for culinary uses.
+Gardeners love to grow Lavender for both its sweet scent and it's attractive flowers, in shades of violet and pink which bloom all summer long.
 It is a member of the Mint family, and native to the Mediterranean and northern Africa.

-Plant Lavender in flowerbeds near a window of your house.
+Plant Lavender in flowerbeds and rock gardens near a window of your house.
+Lavender also makes a great border edge.
 They are also good in windowsill planters, in containers on your patio or deck.
 Try lavender as an indoor houseplant, too.

 How to Grow Lavender:

-Grow Lavender in full sun to partial shade.
+Grow Lavender in full sun.
 Plants do well in most soils, but a well drained soil is a must.
 They are tolerant of droughts.

 Lavender are grown from seed.
 We recommend an early start indoors six to eight weeks before the last frost.
 Place seedlings in a sunny window, or use gro lights.

-Add a general purpose fertilizer once or twice a season.
+The plants do not need a lot of fertilizer.
+Add a general purpose fertilizer once or twice a season, at most.

-Pick flowers when in full bloom, and place in a small vase.
+Water during droughts.
+P ALIGN=Left> PPick flowers in the morning when in full bloom, and place in a small vase.

 The scent is in leaves, stems and flowers.
 Harvest in early morning when the oils are at their strongest in the plants.
 Cut the stems and spread loosely on a screen to dry.
-More information on harvesting and drying herbs
+A HREF="dryingherbs.html">More information on harvesting and drying herbs